Marozz91/Vacations-Project/README.md

 1. In phpMyAdmin, click on the "Import" tab.

-2. Click on the "Choose File" button and select the database file from the "database" folder in the project directory.
+2. Click on the "Choose File" button and select the database file from the "Database" folder in the project directory.

 3. Click on the "Import" button to import the database.